dev-bittu/lotus-grammar/grammar/oop/polymorphism.md

 ### **Method Overloading**

-MyLang supports **method overloading** by defining multiple versions of a function with the same name but different parameter counts or types.
+Lotus supports **method overloading** by defining multiple versions of a function with the same name but different parameter counts or types.

 #### **Example: Method Overloading**
 ```lotus